 It’s the opposite of freeze-framing, which we have talked about before.
 ICNU looks not only into what is visible but into the future of what could be.

 Pastor Eric spoke life into my leadership capability long before I was thriving in ministry.
 He encouraged me when I didn’t do as well as I thought I would on something.
 He invited me to share with his people and paid me what he wanted others to pay me.
 He truly believed me into the person I am today.

 I’d like to think I have done that with others.
 I remember college students I asked to become RAs or coaching trainees I thought would be good facilitators or coaches.
 And now they are doing things they may not have done without the encouragement.

 So, what do you see in the people around you?

 Maybe you can make a list of the people in your group and intentionally speak vision and hope into their lives.
 That could be a great adventure!

-Worship Center will launch a new small groups season April 8, and we would love to have some new groups available.
-Feel free to tap a shoulder or two and encourage them to contact the Small Groups office, or let us know who you think would make a great small group leader and we will contact them.
+Worship Center will launch a new Small Groups season soon, and we would love to have some new groups available.
+Feel free to tap a shoulder or two and encourage them to fill out the form on worshipcenter.org/small-groups, or let us know who you think would make a great Small Group Leader and we will contact them.